adamjstewart/fiscalyear/docs/advanced_usage.rst

    >>> a = fiscalyear.FiscalYear(2017)

-START_YEAR
+Start year
 ^^^^^^^^^^

 The first difference you'll notice between the U.S. and the U.K. fiscal calendars is that in the U.S., the 2017 fiscal year actually starts in 2016, while in the U.K. it starts in 2017.
-To control this, change the ``fiscalyear.START_YEAR`` from ``'previous'`` to ``'same'``.
+To control this, change the start year from ``'previous'`` to ``'same'``.

 .. code-block:: python

    >>> a.start.year
    2016
-   >>> fiscalyear.START_YEAR = 'same'
+   >>> fiscalyear.setup_fiscal_calendar(start_year='same')
    >>> a.start.year
    2017